 This course provides students with basic principles of statistics and helps students apply statistics to analyze data and interpret results from the perspective of Earth and environmental scientists.
 The course will first introduce basic concepts and then focus on applications to various examples in Earth and environmental sciences.
 Offered as ENVR 3454 and GEOL 3454, credit will not be given for both.
-Prerequisite: GEOL 3454: MATH 1426.
+Prerequisite: MATH 1426 or HONR-SC 1426.